teaching-FEEC/dgm-2025.2/projects/super_resolution/E3_super_resolution.md

 ## Methodology

+Investigated Approaches and Rationale for Invertible Neural Networks (INNs)

+During the preliminary phase of the project, different families of super-resolution architectures were explored to establish comparative baselines and justify the final modeling direction.
+Among the techniques investigated were:

+- GAN-based models, such as ESRGAN, widely adopted for perceptual image enhancement due to their ability to produce sharp and visually appealing textures;
+- Diffusion models, considered for comparison due to their state-of-the-art performance in generative image reconstruction and high-fidelity detail synthesis.

+However, traditional deep learning architectures rely on standard components — such as convolutions, pooling operations, or nonlinear activations like ReLU — that are not inherently invertible.
+For instance, pooling discards spatial information, preventing exact reconstruction of an input from its output.

+To address this limitation, the project focused on Invertible Neural Networks (INNs).
+INNs employ specialized building blocks, including:

+- Coupling layers, which split and transform the input in a way that allows exact inversion;
+- Invertible 1×1 convolutions, which preserve dimensionality and enable reversible feature transformations.

+These properties allow the network to support both forward (low-resolution → high-resolution) and inverse (high-resolution → low-resolution) mappings, making INNs particularly suitable for super-resolution tasks where information preservation is critical.

+### Integration Into the Methodology

-The methodology adopted in this project was organized into two main implementation approaches, complemented by a punctual use of high-performance hardware (A100 GPU) in the final stage.
-The objective was to evaluate the performance of the image super-resolution model across different computational environments while ensuring reproducibility, consistency, and rigorous assessment of reconstruction quality.
+The methodology adopted in this project was structured around two core implementation approaches and a supplementary high-performance execution phase using the A100 GPU.
+These methodological steps were designed to evaluate model performance in different environments while ensuring reproducibility and rigorous quality assessment.

-### 1. Approach 1 — Initial Development in Google Colab
+### Approach 1 — Initial Development in Google Colab

-Google Colab was used during the initial development phase to build and validate the super-resolution pipeline.
-At this stage:
+Google Colab was used for early prototyping and validation of the super-resolution pipeline.
+In this stage:
-- dependencies, datasets, and preprocessing functions were configured;
+- dependencies, datasets, and preprocessing routines were configured;
-- the workflow was validated to ensure correctness;
+- the pipeline was validated end-to-end;
-- preliminary tests were executed to confirm model stability;
+- preliminary experiments were conducted to ensure model stability;
-- fast prototype runs were performed to validate the end-to-end process.
+- lightweight tests were run to refine workflow consistency.

-Colab was chosen because it enables quick experimentation without requiring local computational resources and provides GPU access (typically T4 or P100) suitable for early testing.
+Colab was especially suitable for rapid iteration due to its integrated GPU availability (T4/P100) and ease of setup.

-### 2. Approach 2 — Local Development and Full Training in VS Code
+### Approach 2 — Local Development and Full Training in VS Code

-After validation in Colab, the main development process was conducted locally in VS Code, including:
+Once validated, the full development and training process was carried out locally in VS Code, including:
-- full organization of the codebase;
+- full organization and structuring of the codebase;
-- complete model training;
+- complete model training using INNs and baseline architectures;
 - hyperparameter tuning;
 - reproducibility experiments;
-- metric computation and analysis;
+- computation and analysis of metrics (PSNR, SSIM, LPIPS);
-- documentation of the results.
+- documentation and integration with GitHub.

-The local environment allowed precise control over versions, dependencies, repository structure, and integration with GitHub.
+The local environment provided fine-grained control over versions, dependencies, and source-code management.

-### 3. Punctual Use of the A100 GPU in the Final Stages
+### Approach 3 - Punctual Use of the A100 GPU in the Final Stages

-The NVIDIA A100 GPU was used only in the final phase of the project with the purpose of:
+The NVIDIA A100 GPU was used only in the concluding stage, with the goals of:
-- accelerating the training of heavier models such as deep architectures and VAEs;
+- accelerating the training of deeper or more computationally demanding architectures (e.g., VAE-based or diffusion-based baselines);
-- validating model performance under high-end computational hardware;
+- validating the model under high-performance conditions;
-- comparing training time against the local environment;
+- comparing execution times with local hardware;
-- generating more robust and consistent final results.
+- producing robust final results.

-The A100 was not part of the primary pipeline; instead, it was employed exclusively for final optimization and verification of the training procedure.
+The A100 was not part of the main pipeline; its use was strictly targeted for optimization and final verification.

-### Datasets and Evolution
+## Datasets and Evolution
 List the datasets used in the project.

 | Dataset | Type | Description | Usage | LINK |